hatfieldlibrary/dspace-angular-client/README.md

 First, the prerequisites.
 Make sure nodejs is installed on the server.
 It's wise to use the same nodejs version as you are using in your development environment.
 Also, you need to install [redis](http://redis.io/ "redis") on your system.
 It will be used as the production server's session store.

-You need to decide how to start and manage the application on your server.
+From this point forward, there are several good ways to deploy the application.
 Currently, we use the [forever](https://github.com/foreverjs/forever "forever") CLI to launch the Express application using an init.d script. `forever` ensures that the Express application runs continuously.

+#### Steps if using forever

 Install forever globally as follows:
 `sudo npm install forever -g `